HADAS496/comics-and-Reaganomics-/index.md

   image-path="scrollstory/images/for my project/jfk.jpg"
 %}

 During that same time federal legislation started to take root.
-The 1963 Community Mental Health Act funded community-based centers offering inpatient/outpatient care, partial hospitalization, emergency services, and education. [^note312]
+The 1963 Community Mental Health Act funded community-based centers offering inpatient/outpatient care, partial hospitalization, emergency services, and education. [^note312] Next followed the Medicare and Medicaid in 1965, which shifted institutional funding from states to the federal government, encouraging reduced reliance on large psychiatric hospitals.[^note316]

+[^note316]: Parsons,*from Asylum to Prison*, pp. 70, 74, 116.

 [^note312]: Parsons,*from Asylum to Prison*, p.
 74.